-I really like this Travelon wheeled carry-on luggage that fits under airplane seat in front of you.
+I really like this Samsonite wheeled carry-on luggage that fits under airplane seat in front of you.
 This way you know your bag will be able to go on the plane with you no matter what.

 It even includes a packable tote, in case you pick up a few more souvenirs than you planned.

 Here are some more ideas for choosing the right luggage for your next trip.

 What will you be doing when you arrive at your destination?